-Cheap and Fun Shore Excursions in Cozumel, Mexico
+Cheap Alternative Cruise Shore Excursions in Cozumel, Mexico (On Your Own)

 Cozumel is a popular place, and the reasons are obvious: beautiful beaches, clear water full of tropical fish, terrific food, friendly locals, and a convenient transportation infrastructure to get you around.